cni-iisc/Campus-Simulator/staticInst/README.md

 # README #
 This directory contains the mined, cleaned data for each city that is used to create the instantiations for the Markov chain simulator.
 The instantiated parameters are passed as JSON objects to the simulator.

+### To instantiate a city, execute the following commad from the staticInst directory:
+python parse_and_instantiate.py -c city_name -n target_population -i inputPath -o outputPath

+The default parameters are:
+city_name = 'bangalore'
+target_population = 100000
+inputPath = './data/base/bangalore/'
+outputPath = './data/bangalore-100K/'

+The parse_and_instantiate.py script outputs the JSON files necessary for the simulator to run, and validation plots that show the empirical distributions of age, household size, school size, workplace size and commuter distance in the synthetic city.

 ### Sub-Directory Structure
 The sub-directory structure followed for storing and processing of static data source used for instantiations is outlined as follows.